Balajithegr8/Disease_Predictor/README.md

 ### **Installation**
 Assumuming the dataset is included in the same folder as `main.py` You just need to run the file the required partition and data pre processing will be done by the file itself.
-It will install
+It will install 3 NLTK files
-1. 3 NLTK files
+  1. punkt
-  -punkt
-  -wordnet
-  -omw-1.4
+  2. wordnet
+  3. omw-1.4
 All three of these files are neccessary for the working of the program.
 After that a `model.h5` file will eb created which will be used in the chatbot.
 Now, just run the `chatbot_v_1.1.py` file.